 GriffinOT’s ten tips for using wobble cushions

-Tip 1 – Monitor the wobble cushion
+Tip 1 – Monitor the wobble cushion in the classroom

 Make sure you’re monitoring the child’s response to the cushion.
-You need to be sure that the child’s attention and/or focus is improving once they start using the air-filled cushion.
+You need to be sure that the child’s attention and/or focus is improving once they start using the air-filled sensory cushion.
 We discuss things that you can look out for on our sensory seating page.

 Tip 2 – Inflate it!

-You must inflate all wobble cushions!
+You must inflate all wobble cushions for students!
 I know this seems like a rudimentary comment but I have been into a school before where a well-meaning assistant had taken out all of the stoppers as the children were playing with them.
 I have also had another child report that his stopper was missing and he was still sitting on the cushion.
 Without the air, the child may as well just be sitting on a piece of plastic.
-The cushions typically come deflated and will need a bit of air blown into them to inflate.
+The sensory cushions typically come deflated and will need a bit of air blown into them to inflate.
 They will need checking from time to time.
 Most cushions have a valve that comes out but some need to be inflated with a ball pump and needle, this will depend on the brand and design.

 Tip 3 – Ensure the child is on the cushion